NamesMT/starter-monorepo/INIT_PROMPT.md

 2. Identify the absolute directory path where this project resides.
 3. Search all files within the `.roo/` directory (specifically `system-prompt-*` files).
 4. Replace ALL occurrences of the hardcoded path `/home/mine/starter-monorepo` within those files with path identified in step 1.
+5. Proceed to parse and ask (if needed) for configuration values.
-5. ONLY AFTER step 3 is completed, proceed to parse user-provided configuration values (if any) and load the Memory Bank (if present).
+6. ONLY AFTER all steps above is done, load the Memory Bank (if present).
-6. Re-read the internal rules below (e.g: `ROO EXECUTION OPTIMIZATION INSTRUCTION`, ...) and KEEP THEM IN MIND, DO NOT FORGOT ABOUT THEM, THEY ARE IMPORTANT.
+7. Re-read the internal rules below (e.g: `ROO EXECUTION OPTIMIZATION INSTRUCTION`, ...) and KEEP THEM IN MIND, DO NOT FORGOT ABOUT THEM, THEY ARE IMPORTANT.

 ### ROO EXECUTION OPTIMIZATION: